Are you in contact with other Berlin based designers?

 More and more designers start to choose more conceptual formats to present their collections.
 You had your first show at Berlin Fashion Week this summer.
 How did you like it?

 I was very happy with the show and I assume that every designer wants to do show one day.
 Iris van Herpen did also a show and in her case I thought that a performance would have been nice as well.
-Her clothes are like artworks as longer you look at them the more you discover.
-If my cloth would just stand somewhere I don’t think that would work out.
+Her clothes are like artworks.
+The longer you look at them the more you discover.
+If my clothes were to just stand somewhere I don’t think it would work out.
 They need to move.

 What were the biggest challenges in preparing the show?

 It was a huge amount of extra work.
 I was already working on my new collection but when I received the invitation to do a show at the Fashion Week I had only four more weeks of preparation.
 I extended the collection and apart from that I had to deal with all the other things like model-castings, runway order, music and so on.